Are you interested in buying a new car? If so, you’re likely also wondering how much you can get if you sell or trade in your current vehicle.

 Here’s where things get a little more confusing.

-Kelley Blue Book Canada was recently purchased by Autotrader.ca.
-Since their acquisition of Kelley Blue Book, consumers can no longer get a blue book value Canada for their vehicles.
+Kelley Blue Book Canada was acquired by Autotrader.ca, and its valuation tools have since been replaced by Autotrader’s Instant Cash Offer.
+Since their acquisition of Kelley Blue Book, consumers can no longer get a blue book value in Canada for their vehicles.

 What’s the alternative to blue book for Canadian car sellers?
 Now, Autotrader.ca redirects traffic to its Instant Cash Offer product, powered by Accutrade.